 \subsection{Convergence at time zero}

-We study in this part the convergence at zero of the degenerate complex Monge-Amp\`ere flow.
+We study in this part the convergence at zero of the degenerate complex Monge--Amp\`ere flow.

-We recall the quasi-monotone convergence in the sense of Guedj-Trusiani~\cite{guedj2022monotone}: $\f_j\to\f$ quasi-monotonically if $P_\theta(\inf_{l\geq j}\f_j)$ a sequence of $\theta$-psh functions that increases to $\f$. \begin{theorem} The flow $\f_t$ converges quasi-monotonically to $\f_0$ as $t\to 0^{+}$. \end{theorem} \begin{proof} By Proposition~\ref{prop: lowbound}, we have for $t$ small for $t$ small.
-It follows that finishing the proof. \end{proof} \begin{theorem} Assume that $\f_0$ is continuous in an open set $U\subset X$.
-Then $\f_t$ converges to $\f_0$ in $L_{\rm loc}^\infty(U)$. \end{theorem} \begin{proof}The proof is almost verbatim from the K\"ahler case~\cite{di2017uniqueness}.
-We assume without loss of generality that $\f_t\leq 0$.
-By Proposition~\ref{prop: lowbound}, there is a uniform constant $C>0$ and small time $t_0$ such that for $0\leq s<t\leq t_0$ small.
-Set $u_t:=\f_t+(C+\log 4)t-Ct\log t$.
-Substituting $s=t/2$ we infer that $u_t\geq u_{t/2}$, hence the sequence $u_{t_02^{-j}}$ decreases to $u_0=\f_0$.
-The conclusion therefore follows from Dini's theorem. \end{proof}
+We recall the quasi-monotone convergence in the sense of Guedj--Trusiani~\cite{guedj2022monotone}: $\f_j$ converges quasi-monotonically to $\f$ if $P_\theta(\inf_{\ell\geq j}\f_\ell)$ is a sequence of $\theta$-psh functions that increases to $\f$. \begin{theorem} The flow $\f_t$ converges quasi-monotonically to $\f_0$ as $t\to 0^{+}$. \end{theorem} \begin{proof} By Proposition~\ref{prop: lowbound}, we have that for small $t>0$, It follows that which completes the proof. \end{proof} \begin{theorem} Assume that $\f_0$ is continuous in an open set $U\subset X$.
+Then $\f_t$ converges to $\f_0$ in $L_{\rm loc}^\infty(U)$. \end{theorem} \begin{proof}The proof closely follows the arguments in the K\"ahler case~\cite{di2017uniqueness}.
+Without loss of generality, we assume that $\f_t\leq 0$.
+By Proposition~\ref{prop: lowbound}, there exists a uniform constant $C>0$ and a small time $t_0$ such that for $0\leq s<t\leq t_0$, Set $u_t:=\f_t+(C+\log 4)t-Ct\log t$.
+Substituting $s=t/2$, we deduce that $u_t\geq u_{t/2}$, hence the sequence $u_{t_02^{-j}}$ decreases to $u_0=\f_0$.
+The conclusion follows from Dini's theorem. \end{proof}